Athénée de Luxembourg

 The Athénée de Luxembourg (/fr/, "Luxembourg Atheneum"), is a high school situated in Luxembourg City, in southern Luxembourg.
 Throughout the school's history of more than 400 years, its name was changed repeatedly.
 It is popularly known in Luxembourgish as the Stater Kolléisch or (De) Kolléisch, and is the nation's oldest school still in existence.

 History

 Jesuit origins

 On 15 May 1585, Pope Sixtus V signed a Papal bull granting the Jesuit Order the right to establish a school in Luxembourg.
-The school was eventually founded in 1603 by the Jesuit Order, and was located next to the Notre Dame Cathedral, in the Ville Haute quarter.
+The school was eventually founded in 1603 by the Jesuit Order, and was located next to the Notre Dame Cathedral, in the Ville Haute district.
 It was modelled on the Jesuit school in Trier.
 The school flourished and in 1684 it was expanded.
 After the Suppression of the Society of Jesus by Pope Clement XIV in 1773, the school was renamed the Collège royal, and was put under auspices of the clergy.
 Furthermore, the school's curriculum was reformed and expanded.